 Once you have finished creating your survey, published it and circulated the link, you will need to collect responses.
 You can see more about that in this article: collect responses.

-If you have any further questions please sign in and comment below or go to the link at the top of this article.
+If you have any further questions please go to the link at the top of this article.